fufuShih/content-vault/README.md

 ## Requirements

-- Node.js 16+
+- Node.js 18+
-- MongoDB
+- pnpm
-- npm or yarn
+- postgresql

 ## Contributing

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.